rumiantsevaa/Face_Recognition_Nancy_Database/README.md

 ![image](https://github.com/user-attachments/assets/837febe0-63b2-4ee2-81de-b6d3e7b4f8d1)

 ##  Nancy is a face recognition program that allows users to search for faces in a database and add new faces.
-This project is currently in beta, and there may be instability issues, particularly with database path copying.

 #  Why Nancy?
 If correctly configured one can play Nancy Drew.